China tours packages for discerning Travelers!

 Most travellers going to China for the first time are primarily interested in Beijing, Xian, Guilin and Shanghai.
 Some may also add Hong Kong and a Yangtze cruise to their itinerary.
 For them, the best months to visit China would be April, May, September and October.
 In the above cities and most other popular destinations in China, high season for tourism begins in mid-March and ends in mid-November.

-Our China tours are mostly land packages without international airfares.
+Our China package tours are mostly land packages without international airfares.
 However, travellers from Canada and the United States can count on us for best airfare deals, especially for business class.
 We offer unbeatable air deals from a host of gateway cities including Vancouver, Calgary, Edmonton, Toronto, Montreal, New York, Boston, Seattle, San Francisco, Los Angeles and Houston.
 Guests from many other cities such as Edmonton, Ottawa, Washington, Detroit, Philadelphia, San Diego, Portland, Honolulu can also benefit from our expertise in tracking down the best air deals.
 Airlines we use the most include Air Canada, Delta, United, American, Japan Airlines and Hainan Airlines.
+Although our China land tours do not include international air, we do provide complimentary airport transfers on arrival and exit except stated otherwise in the itineraries.

 Public Holidays and Which to Avoid

-New Year’s Day is a one-day statutory holiday that holds no special special meaning for the Chinese.
+New Year’s Day is a one-day statutory holiday that holds no special meaning for the Chinese.

 The most important holiday in China is the Lunar New Year holiday commonly known as Spring Festival.
 It’s the Chinese equivalent to Christmas holiday in the West.
 This is a time almost every Chinese is on the move.
 Airports and trains are jam-packed with passengers travelling for family reunion.
 This holiday is based on Chinese lunar calendar and can fall in January or February on Gregorian calendar.